camilohe/CapturingLogOutputWithXunit2AndParallelTests/README.md

         }
     }

-The issue here is that if this class is used in a concurrent way, it's log output will be interleaved.
+The issue here is that if this class is used in a concurrent way, its log output will be interleaved.

 ### Solution